A Guide to Surfing on the Gold Coast, Australia

 Best Beach Breaks on the Gold Coast

 The great thing about the beach breaks on the Gold Coast is that there is a lot of coastline.
 Most stretches can have great waves on their day and the crowds will generally be thin.
-Here are the spots I loved to check out when I used to go surfing on the Gold Coast:
+Here are the spots I love to check out when I go surfing on the Gold Coast: